 Square One, Saskatchewan’s Business Resource Centre, and member of the Canada Business Network (CBN), consists of a team of professionals dedicated to enhancing the success of the province’s small businesses and entrepreneurs.
 Square One is a one-stop shop providing information to Saskatchewan entrepreneurs and small-business owners interested in starting or expanding their business.
 Contact Square One at Email: firstname.lastname@example.org or Tel: 1.888.576.4444

-The Economic Development Division of the Ministry of the Economy provides entrepreneurs, small businesses, co-operatives, organizations and communities with services and advice which focus on business information, opportunities, business retention and expansion, and strategic partnerships.
+The Ministry of Trade and Export Development provides entrepreneurs, small businesses, co-operatives, organizations and communities with services and advice which focus on business information, opportunities, business retention and expansion, and strategic partnerships.
 One program provides funding for Small Business Loans Associations.
-Contact the ministry by visiting the Ministry of the Economy website.
+Contact the ministry by visiting the Ministry of Trade and Export Development website.

 Saskatchewan Employment Standards covers labour legislation in the province.
 The Employment Standards website covers a variety of topics such as labour relations and mediation, health and safety to prevent work related injuries, and preparing youth for the workplace.